-Position in the module Epistemological source/gen s practice provide/gen conceptual conce Encountering the focal topic The activity consists of two overview lectures: the first held by an expert in AI (Prof. Paola Mello, University of Bologna), the second held by an expert in science of complex systems (Prof. Gianni Zanarini, University of Bologna).
-The lectures aim to introduce conceptual and epistemological knowledge that will be developed and examined in depth in the module.
-Focus is on: the development of (AI) over the last few years (first lecture); the different approaches to teaching a machine "to reason" and to solve a problem (first lecture); the significance of studying a problem from the point of view of complexity (second lecture).
-Goals conceptual to introduce the concept that AI applications have implications today in different dimensions (political, social, economic, ethical, professional) to know that there are different approaches to teaching a machine "to reason" and solve a problem; to begin to understand that the main difference between the approaches is that of top-down/symbolic and bottom-up/sub-symbolic directions; to begin to understand that the bottom-up/sub-symbolic approach represents a deep paradigm shift from the top-down/symbolic model; to understand that AI opens up new opportunities and perspectives in the job market; to begin to understand the most significant aspects that characterise a complex system. epistemological to begin to recognise the importance - in evaluating the impact of an AI application - of taking into account different dimensions; (political, social, economic, ethical, environmental, professional); to begin to recognise the importance of taking into account the point of view of complexity.
+Position in the module The activity consists of two overview lectures: the first held by an expert in AI (Prof. Paola Mello, University of Bologna), the second held by an expert in science of complex systems (Prof. Gianni Zanarini, University of Bologna).
+Encountering the focal topic The lectures aim to introduce conceptual and epistemological knowledge that will be developed and examined in depth in the module.
+Focus is on: the development of (AI) over the last few years (first lecture); the different approaches to teaching a machine "to reason" and to solve a problem (first lecture): the significance of studying a problem from the point of view of complexity (second lecture). conceptual to introduce the concept that AI applications have implications today in different dimensions (political social economic ethical professional) to know that there are different approaches to teaching a machine "to reason" and solve a problem; to begin to understand that the main difference between the approaches is that of top- down/symbolic and bottom-up/sub-symbolic directions; to begin to understand that the bottom-up/sub-symbolic approach represents a deep paradigm shift from the top-down/symbolic model; • to understand that AI opens up new opportunities and perspectives in the job market; Goals to begin to understand what it means to study a problem from the point of view of complexity; • to begin to understand the most significant aspects that characterise a complex system. to begin to recognise the importance - in evaluating the impact of an AI application - of taking into account different dimensions; (political, social, economic, ethical, to begin to recognise the importance of taking into account the point of view of complexity. social/emotional